How to Detect Hooking Frameworks in iOS Apps

 -

-Hooking Frameworks Compatible With: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and more
+Hooking Frameworks is compatible with: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and other iOS apps.

 -